admin-shell-io/aas-specs/schemas/xml/README.md

 Note: XSD structuring was done with Eclipse tool chain

 ## XML MappingRules
-The main concepts of the XML schema and the resulting XML serialization are explained by the following rules.
+The concepts of the XML schema and the derived XML serialization of the AAS are explained by the mapping rules.
+These rules are implemented by the [generartors](https://github.com/aas-core-works/aas-core-codegen) used to create the schemata based on the idependet project [aas-core-works](https://github.com/aas-core-works/).
+The main design princials are dokumentes in this section by folloing rules.
 The first 6 Rules are general rules, while the following rules specific to References.

 - XSD global Types are used for modeling.
 For reusability XSD global types will be used for modeling.
 There will be a naming convention <informationModelName>+’_t’
 - If present, names are taken from the information model.
 For comprehensibility reasons the XML key names should be the same as the representing Element in the metamodel.